Sorry, you need to enable JavaScript to visit this website.

 3. Employment & Entrepreneurship

-Slovenia has not adopted any specific cross-border mobility programmes.
-However, some regulations regarding cross-border mobility were included in the National Programme for Youth 2013–2022.
-The EU Erasmus+ programme is the most important programme that promotes mobility.
+Slovenia has no specific cross-border mobility programmes, but some mobility measures are included in the National Programme for Youth 2013–2022.
+The Erasmus+ programme remains the most significant initiative supporting mobility.